"The Moment Before I Lost My Mom" Kids Book Project Progress for SCBIW Portfolio Preview. . .and eventually Self Publish by April 2020

 I already told all my buddies and family that I would be in a type of hibernation mode these next few months getting this thing done.
 I've even gone so far as to go part time to my 9-5 job.
 So life will be interesting for a while.

-So yeah, stay tune for more exciting stuff!
+So yeah, stay tuned for more exciting stuff!
 I hope to post several times a week.
 Next will be the text and the story board.

 Wow! this is a super long post!
 Maybe I need to get into writing novels instead of kids books.